ParkinsonLab/Metatranscriptome-Workshop/README.md

 ### Step 11.
 Generate normalized expression values associated with each gene

-We have removed low quality bases/reads, vectors, adaptors, linkers, primers, host sequences, and rRNA sequences and annotated reads to the best of our ability - now lets summarize our findings.
+We have removed low quality bases/reads, vectors, adapters, linkers, primers, host sequences, and rRNA sequences and annotated reads to the best of our ability - now lets summarize our findings.
 We do this by looking at the relative expression of each of our genes in our microbiome.

 ```
-./9_RPKM.py nodes.dmp mouse1_classification.tsv mouse1_genes_map.tsv mouse1_EC_map.tsv mouse1_RPKM.txt mouse1_cytoscape.txt
+./9_RPKM.py nodes.dmp mouse1_classification.tsv mouse1_genes_map.tsv mouse1_EC_map.tsv mouse1_RPKM.txt mouse1_cytoscope.txt
 ```

 **Notes**: